 Iron Druid Chronicles justifies the trope.
 A big part of why Atticus is so powerful is because he experiments with the rules of druid magic and was able to find solutions to problems that seemed Impossible to the much older and powerful Tuatha Dé Danann.

-In Artemis Fowl book 1, the fairies state repeatedly that escaping a time stop is impossible because they are sure that it is physically impossible to do so.
+In book 1, the fairies state repeatedly that escaping a time stop is impossible because they are sure that it is physically impossible to do so.
 Artemis uses Loophole Abuse to find a way to do it: since the time stop prevents anyone from changing their state of conscious naturally he theorized that by artificially forcing a change he could slip through.

 For thousands of years, the fairies have had to deal with a seemingly absolute curse that takes away their magic if they enter a human dwelling without permission.
 This is a major plot device in the first few books.
-But then No1 the Teen Genius warlock shows up.
+Then No1 the Teen Genius warlock shows up.
 He lifts the curse effortlessly.

 In the Molly Moon series, Molly has a book that teaches her the rules of hypnotism.
 During the bank heist, she hypnotises an iris scanner.